 Fellowship of Christian Athletes is open to athletes and non-athletes alike.
 Group members lead devotions, share concerns, and encourage one another “to meet the challenge and adventure of following Christ.”
-FCA has weekly meetings, prayer groups as well as a mens' and womens' Bible study groups
+FCA has weekly meetings, prayer groups, and sponsors a men's Bible study.

 When & Where for Meetings: Thursdays at 12:40 PM in Van Dyke